mig8447/mig8447.github.io/_posts/2018-09-15-obtaining-the-rpm-sources-from-the-spec-file.markdown

 ---
-title: "Obtaining the RPM Sources from the Spec File"
+title: "Obtaining the RPM sources from the spec file"
 date: 2018-09-15 13:00:07 -0500
 toc: true
 toc_sticky: true